candelariajr/candelariajr/README.md

 - 👋 Hi, I’m @candelariajr
 - 👀 I’m interested in ...
-  SQL, databases, analytics, machine learning, web application development, sound design, and algorithmic music compposition
+  SQL, databases, analytics, machine learning, business intelligence, web application development, sound design, and algorithmic music compposition
 - 🌱 I’m currently learning ...
-  Kyma, Flask, Vue
+  Kyma, Flask, Vue, Kotlin
 - 💞️ I’m looking to collaborate on ...
-  MIDI-related devices, machine learning applied to sound design
+  MIDI-related devices, machine learning applied to sound design, making new stuff talk to stuff from the 1980s
 - 📫 How to reach me ...
   Eh, every time I put any contact info out there I get too many messages.
 This is more of a side thing with random personal projects and a few examples of stuff I worked on.
 My professional repo is property of the State of North Carolina.